 Kris has been a full-time teacher with SwingStep since 2011, teaching local classes in Heidelberg, Germany as well as international workshops from Israel to Ireland and many places in between.
 With her background in teaching astrophysics, Kris knows how to break down complex information into logical and easy to execute bits for her students.
 Kris’ approach to dance is methodical and precise and she has an excellent feeling for what her students need in order to achieve the next level in their dancing.

 Katie originally comes from Hong Kong, she is now based in London.
 Katie has triple stepped all over the world performing and competing every chance she gets, holding first place titles at Savoy Cup, Balkan Lindy Hop Championships and Dragon Swing.
 She runs her own weekly classes with Swing Patrol as well as teaching weekend workshops from Turin to Krakow.

 She is known for her infectious smile and bubbly personality.
 It was the joy and playful energy that made Katie fall head over heels for Lindy Hop and this enthusiasm comes across in her classes.
 She is a firm believer in getting the fundamentals right and deeply enjoys getting thoroughly nerdy with her students.

-Ron and Sharon teach regularly in Europe and also teach locally at Holy Lindy Land – Swing Dancing School, all over Israel.
+Ron and Sharon teach regularly in Europe and teach locally in Israel at the Swing It dance school.
 They also co-organize “Feelin’ Blues” Festival in Tel Aviv and “Desert Stomp” Festival at the heart of the Israeli Negev Desert.